Blog

 Diet for CIDP: Foods To Avoid

-Foods made from unhealthy fats such as trans-fats and saturated fats can have inflammatory effects.
-These foods promote inflammation that can further worsen the CIDP condition.
-Foods high in unhealthy fats include:
+Foods made from fats such as saturated fats and trans fats can have inflammatory effects.
+Examples of foods high in these types of fats that may worsen inflammation when consumed frequently include:

-• Highly processed foods, including fast foods, processed meats, frozen foods, and soups
+• Convenience foods, including fast foods, processed meats, specific frozen foods, and pre-made soups

 • Sodium-rich foods

-• Foods high in sugar and refined carbohydrates, which may trigger inflammation in some people
+• Foods high in added sugar and refined carbohydrates

 Conclusion

-CIDP is an inflammatory condition, and a healthy, well-balanced diet can be beneficial for CIDP patients.
-Certain foods like bone broth, meat stock, fruits, vegetables, green tea, and foods with omega-3 fatty acids can help reduce inflammation and support nerve health.
+CIDP is an inflammatory condition, and a healthy, well-balanced diet that is well-tolerated can be beneficial for CIDP patients.
+Incorporating more variety into your diet, as discussed above, may help reduce your inflammation and support nerve health.

-Conversely, consuming highly processed foods like fast foods, sugary and sodium-rich foods, processed meats, red meats, and butter can promote inflammation in the body, which may further worsen the symptoms of CIDP.
+Conversely, consuming a diet high in convenience foods such as fast foods, sugary and sodium-rich foods, and processed meats can promote inflammation in the body, which may further worsen the symptoms of CIDP.
+It is recommended to consult with your healthcare provider and dietitian before making big changes to your eating routine.

 REFERENCES: